lateshmunde/The-CAD-alyst/README.md

 ## 🖥️ Usage and Setup

 Supported through Command Line only.
+Give following commands sequentially to run in your local system with GroqAPI key in .env (Visit site -  "https://console.groq.com/home" )

 1. **`python -m venv venv`**
    Creates a new isolated Python virtual environment named `venv`.